 #2 If I Can Do It, Everyone Else Can Do It Too.

-The Universal Law of Oneness also influence this reason.
+The Universal Law of Oneness also influences this reason.

 In 2008 did I receive an email from a journalist, asking me if I wanted to share my story of growing up as a victim of domestic violence.
 It was for a talk-show send on national television.
 It was a month before I turned 19.

-I knew it could put me in lots of troubles, because my mother would clearly not be a fan of it.
-She had proven that she is able to make my life, and my family’s lives a living hell.
+I knew it could put me in lots of troubles because my mother would not be a fan of it.
+She had proven that she is capable make my life, and my family lives a living hell.

 But I am a free girl.
-I leaved her when I was 15, and haven’t talk with her ever since.
-Should that woman, whom had terror my childhood also terror my adulthood?
+I left her when I was 15, and haven’t talked with her ever since.
+Should that woman, who had terror my childhood also terror my adulthood?

 This is bigger than her ego and narcissistic behavior.

-This is about the children, who sharing the same fate as I did.
+This is about the children who share the same fate as I did.
 If I can save just one child from domestic violence by sharing my story, then it is worth it.